 Kai Double V Pave Necklace $28

-*December 6, 2015 Update- A few weeks ago I trekked to Nordstrom Rack, 45 minutes away, in the rain with my sister.
+A few weeks ago I trekked to Nordstrom Rack, 45 minutes away, in the rain with my sister.
 I had some luck in the accessories section but when it came to going through the racks and racks of clothes it was just exhausting.
 I pictured my Stitch Fix stylist searching for something that would be perfect for me, instead of me searching through racks of clothes, most of which weren’t my size.
-Once it came time to try them on I headed to the cold, badly lit dressing room and realized one of the nice things about trying things on at home is having the proper undergarments to go with whatever you’re trying on (strapless bra, tank, pants, etc.).
+Once it came time to try them on I headed to the cold, badly lit dressing room.
+Which made me realize one of the nice things about trying things on at home is having the proper undergarments to go with whatever you’re trying on (strapless bra, tank, pants, etc.).
 After about an hour or two of searching and trying things on I left with a necklace and T-shirt.
 Needless to say I fully realized the value of Stitch Fix and scheduled my 11th Fix.
-I’ll have the review up later this week.